joshyam-k/messy/README.md

 up a categorical variable that was a survey input you’ll come across things like “The United States”, “the united states”, or “THE UNITES STATES”.
-It can be time consuming and frustrating to try to identify each capitalization variant and not all of us are `stringr` masters.
-All that `Messy` does is gives a nice way to automate the process of testing for all capitalization variants in a variable.
+It can be time consuming and frustrating to try to identify each capitalization and punctuation variant and not all of us are `stringr` masters.
+All that `Messy` does is gives a nice way to automate the process of testing for a lot of capitalization and punctuation variants in a variable.

-The developmental version of the package can be installed through github using
+The developmental version of the package can be installed through github
+using:

 ``` r
 devtools::install_github("joshyam-k/messy")